hohmlearning/Semantic_Segmentation/README.md

 Training on the training and validation dataset increases the PPV.
 Likely, the model's performance would further increase with more data.
 The IoU slightly decreases for the test dataset.
+The model is getting better at predicting the correct class for the positives (true positives are increasing relative to false positives), hence the increase in PPV.
+However, the False Negatives are increasing slightly.
+This leads to a small decrease of the NPV, but a stronger decrease of IoU due to the inbalanceness of the data.

 ## Evaluating the Particle Size Distribution